Badar uz Zaman: Dabistan-e-Khusru Badar uz Zaman Music School

 A unique award for Badar uz Zaman is that Pakistan's first-ever music academy has been named after him.
 Describing him as a 'legendary musician' of the country, the Jadeed Foundation named their music school after him as a living legend.

-Zaman's contributions toward the preservation and promotion of classical music in Pakistan and sole entity representing Kasur Gharana are recognised all over Indo-Pak subcontinent.
+Zaman's contributions toward the preservation and promotion of classical music in Pakistan and sole entity representing Kasur Gharana are recognised all over the Indian subcontinent.